fleetdm/fleet/handbook/product/README.md

 Once the draft has been approved, it moves to the "Settled" column on the drafting board.

-Before assigning an engineering manager to [estimate](https://fleetdm.com/handbook/engineering#sprint-ceremonies) a user story, the product team should ensure the product section of the user story [checklist](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story&projects=&template=story.md&title=) is complete.
+Before assigning an engineering manager to [estimate](https://fleetdm.com/handbook/engineering#sprint-ceremonies) a user story, the product designer ensures the product section of the user story [checklist](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story&projects=&template=story.md&title=) is complete.

 Once a bug has gone through design and is considered "Settled", the designer removes the `:product` label and moves the issue to the 'To be scheduled' column on the "Bugs" board for the attention of the product manager.